-We will be building homes step-by-step so monthly donations would be a huge help to the campaign and the lives of others.
+Through our fundraising campaigns for causes in Ghana, we are aiming to raise a total of £30.000 to £35.000 to buy land and build a home to provide adoption for abandoned children.
+Once we have bought land, we will be building a home step-by-step so monthly donations would be a huge help to the campaign and the lives of others.
 Alongside regular giving, there is an opportunity to volunteer by doing a campaign for the charity in your area.
-There is also an opportunity for people to go to Ghana to help build the residential complex from the start to the end.
+There is also an opportunity for people to go to Ghana to help build the home from the start to the end.

 The main projects we immediately need donations for are the buying of land and building causes.

-100 people giving £10 a month for a year would raise enough funds to build a home to house six children.
+200 people giving £10 a month for a year or 100 people giving £20 a month for a year would raise sufficient funds to build a home.

 The reason Sow A Seed is building a home is based on our face hand research that was done in Ghana.
 After speaking to social welfare officers and visiting children homes, it was identified that the government are moving away from the traditional orphanage / children’s home model due to the unbalanced ratio between carers or volunteers and children.
 Consequently, the government is keener on people fostering or adopting children.
 This is in line with the principles of Sow A Seed charity, as we believe that every child should have the privilege to be a part of a family.
 This campaign will also give an individual or couple who are unable to adopt children due to economic issues the opportunity to fulfil their desires by supporting children in need.